 Worcester Drinking Water - Drought Information

-Public Notice: Stage 1 - Drought Restrictions are currently in effect.
+Public Notice: No Drought - Drought Restrictions are currently in effect.

 Current Reservoir Capacity

 As of: 3/7/2023

 - No Drought